Stone Tree Massage & Somatics

 Who is it For?

 Everybody can benefit from Somatic Massage!
-It is particularly healing for those living with PTSD, depression, SAD, addiction, and chronic pain.
-If you are grieving, have experienced a traumatic event, want to develop greater memory/learning capacity, or just want to gain a better relationship with your body, Somatic Massage is for you.
+It is particularly healing for those living with PTSD, depression, anxiety, and chronic pain.
+If you are grieving, have experienced a traumatic event, or just want to gain a better relationship with your body, Somatic Massage is for you.

 ~•~